erikh2000/web-enc-at-rest/README.md

 ### Limited Offer - Free Consulting Sessions for Using WEaR in Your Project

-I want to know about how people are using WEaR in their projects as a means to improving the library.
-And you might get a few shortcuts to understanding and using it well in your project by talking to me.
+I want to know about how people are using WEaR in their projects to help me improve the library.
+And you might get some useful advice for using WEaR in your project by talking to me.
 So maybe it would work out well for both of us to have a call over Zoom or Discord for a half hour.
 If you are interested in this, see contact info below for reaching me.

 I don't know how long I'll be doing these sessions.
 But if you see this message in the README, I'm probably still doing them.

 ### Contact Info

 Here is my LinkedIn profile.
-https://www.linkedin.com/in/erikhermansen/
+You can use it to message me. https://www.linkedin.com/in/erikhermansen/

 I generally accept connections on LinkedIn from strangers.
 Just don't pitch me on a product or service.
 And it helps my mental sorting if you mention you have an interest in WEaR.